This article was last updated on the June 27, 2016.

 We provide a ready made child theme for you to use.
 Download it here.

-Let's get started on installing our child theme, head to the members area as mentioned above, scroll down and you should see the child theme option like this:
+Let's get started on installing our child theme, head to the main dashboard area as mentioned above, scroll down and you should see the child theme option like this:

 Go ahead and click on that, which should present you with a screen like this: